mirego/encore/README.md

 ## Disclaimer

-Encore is under heavy development at the moment, do not use this gem in production unless you know exactly what you're doing. **Breaking changes** are still being committed.
+As Encore is under heavy development at the moment, we advise against using this gem in production unless you know exactly what you’re doing. *Breaking changes* are still being committed.

 ## Basic serializer usage